-Her fiction and creative nonfiction has been published in the literary magazines, Folio (American University), The Woven Tale Press, The Concrete Desert Review (California State University) and Underwired.
+Her fiction and creative nonfiction has been published or is forthcoming in the literary magazines, Folio (American University), The Woven Tale Press, The Concrete Desert Review (California State University) and Underwired.

 Ms. Kripke has had extensive training and experience in all niches, particularly investigative reporting, breaking news reporting (filing from Texas for The New York Times National desk), feature writing and narrative nonfiction/memoir.
 She has held editorships at Working Woman Magazine, The New York Times Magazine Group and Modern Luxury and taught journalism and essay writing to students of all ages.

 Ms. Kripke holds an AB in English Literature from Brown University and a Master of Science from the Medill School of Journalism at Northwestern University.